 On February 13, 2013, IRGC Quds Force Brigadier General Hassan Shateri was assassinated in Syria.
 His death is a serious blow to the Quds Force, and his very presence in northern Syria shows the depth of Iran’s involvement in that conflict.

 Iran has been deploying training teams to Syria, drawn from some of its elite regular combat formations, similar in some respects to the advisory units the U.S. has sent to help train Iraqi and Afghan forces.
-Tehran is actively assisting and mentoring Bashar al Assad’s military in the suppression of its people.

 Understanding the IRGC's formal rank system is an important component of understanding the Iranian regime's power structure and its key players.
 This slide deck explains the rank structure of the IRGC and the relative degree of formal military authority granted to guardsmen at each rank.